Skip to main content

 In this blog post, we wrote about two men who both had porn habits to “ease the struggle of the single life.”

-We mentioned a guy by the name of Mark whose own daily porn habit hadn’t ended with a relationship, even to his wife Rebecca.
+We mentioned a guy by the name of Mark whose own daily porn habit hadn’t ended with a relationship, even with his wife, Rebecca.
 Instead, it followed him long into their marriage.

-Related: How Avoiding Shame Can Help With Healing From Betrayal Trauma
+Related: How Avoiding Shame Can Help Partners Who are Healing From Betrayal Trauma

 We sat down with his wife to get a real-life look at how porn can affect marriages.

 “Mark shared with me that he occasionally [watched porn] before we got married,” Rebecca shared with us.
-“However, it wasn’t until we were actually married that I realized how all-consuming the issue was for him.
-It only took a couple of months before I began to notice that his laptop was always with him at the weirdest of times in the weirdest of places.
+“However, I didn’t realize how all-consuming the issue was for him until we were married.
+It only took a couple of months.
+I noticed his laptop was always with him, even in the weirdest of places, at odd times.
 The sexual and relational signs of an obsession with porn were all there too, and they got more and more pronounced as our relationship continued.
 After a year or so, I started to wonder whether I should stay with him,” she continued, tears in her eyes.

 It’s no wonder she began to think that way.